 Blue Light = ‘Blue’ Sleep

 As you can probably tell, all of the above resemble symptoms of depression.
-And while there are a lot of different causes for depression, bad quality of sleep and sleep deprivation caused by too much exposure to blue light from digital devices is one of them.
+And while there are a lot of different causes for depression, bad quality of sleep and sleep deprivation caused by too much blue light from digital devices is one of them.

 Blue Light = ‘Blue’ Moods

 Every May in the UK we commemorate the Mental Health Awareness Week.

 According to Mind, approximately 1 in 4 people in the UK will experience a mental health problem each year.
 One of the most common types of mental health issues is called “clinical depression”.
 This is a mood disorder that causes you to feel exhausted and hopeless for long periods of time.
 Those feelings can affect your daily life.

 More signs and symptoms of clinical depression may include:

 - Feelings of sadness, tearfulness, emptiness or hopelessness

 - Angry outbursts, irritability or frustration, even over small matters

 - Loss of interest or pleasure in most or all normal activities, such hobbies or sports